Noaaan/MythicMetals/PATCHNOTES.md

 - Natural Fire Aspect is now hardcoded onto the Sword of the Aegis
   - No longer uses an Ability
+- Removed Dusts and their config option
+  - These are becoming increasingly annoying to maintain, while not serving any function in the base mod.
+  - Might be moved to an addon or something similar if they are actually useful to someone

 # 0.24.4